agentmorris/camera-trap-ml-survey/README.md

 **Gomez, A., Salazar, A., & Vargas, F. (2016).
 Towards automatic wild animal monitoring: identification of animal species in camera-trap images using very deep convolutional neural networks. *arXiv preprint arXiv:1603.06169*.**

-"Snapshot Serengeti ...
+&ldquo;Snapshot Serengeti ...
 225 camera-traps ... more than one million sets of pictures ...
 48 animal species ... highly unbalanced ..., e.g., zebra class has 179683 images and the striped polecat (zorilla) only 29.
-In this work only 26 classes were selected for classification."
+In this work only 26 classes were selected for classification.&rdquo;

-Best results came from ResNet-50, but architecture wasn't the main variable here.
+Best results came from ResNet-50, but architecture wasn&rsquo;t the main variable here.
 They played with a bunch of different data set permutations, re: balancing and manual segmentation/cropping, which (not surprisingly) helped.
 Generally somewhere around 60% top-whatever in the base data set, up to around 90% top-whatever in a segmented subset.

 ## Waiting for summaries